Createdd/Writing/articles/NoteOnMotivation.md

 https://unsplash.com/photos/3N5ccOE3wGg)
 https://unsplash.com/photos/3N5ccOE3wGg

+If you are currently struggling with motivation this article might give you a boost.

 Motivation is key for getting anything done.
 Why are some people more motivated than others?
 Why do some seem to have this urge to do more and additionally get more done?
 Just a few thoughts out of my life since I keep getting asked how I do it.
+I'm a vigorous reader and my reading list contains many books on how to stay inspired and manage yourself.

 ## 📄 Table of contents